vitali-yanushchyk-valor/hde-doc/docs/index.md

 permalink: /
 ---

-Just the Docs gives your documentation a jumpstart with HOPE Deduplication engine and give you some useful tips.
+Here you can access a jumpstart guide for the HOPE Deduplication engine and some useful tips.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [View it on GitHub][HOPE Deduplication Engine repo]{: .btn .fs-5 .mb-4 .mb-md-0 }

+---

 ## Getting started